Neuroling/SPINCO_SINEEG/Projects/SINEEG/Experiments/SiN/README.md

 - Source: (paper ref or extend description here
 - n_sentences, n_ words, etc (...)

+### TO DO
+#### EEG triggers
+- Audio timing: take direct line of the audio and record it into an Aux chan on the EEG to ensure we have exact stimulus onsets
+- Extract times of the key words in the sentences for EEG analysis

 ### Manipulations

  | Condition | Levels | Description |